 (Pretend to sleep.)

-You and Baby will have a fantastic time celebrating with any and all of these Easter activities.
-Don’t forget to have your camera ready to capture Baby’s first Easter activities for a scrapbook or family photo album.
+You and your baby will have a fantastic time celebrating with any and all of these Easter activities.
+Don’t forget to have your camera ready to capture baby’s first Easter activities for a scrapbook or family photo album.

 Read our other articles on Easter and other holidays:

 - Baby Easter Bonnet Ideas: An Adorable Easter Accessory